e-floate/e-floate.github.io/_posts/2023-08-08-IMDB-Rating.md

 Both graphs are left skewed, suggesting that most ratings are a little high, and more movies are released now than say 30 years ago.

 This suggests that an average movie rating on IMDb isnt the middle score, 5, but around 7.
-So for a movie to be considered to have an above average rating, it should have a rating greater than 7.
+So for a movie to be considered to have an above average rating, it should have a rating **greater than 7**.

 ## Predictive Analysis